 It’s important for both beginner and seasoned ESG investors to stay in the know about specific ways a company’s organizational efforts align with proclaimed ESG values as well as their level of transparency in data reporting to back it up.
 Fortunately, there are a number of great places to look: ESG rating companies like MCSI and Sustainalytics, investment firms that provide third-party assessments and score companies’ ESG performance and related risk, and many ESG-focused companies include relevant ESG reporting on their fact sheets, annual reports, and websites.
 Any difficulty finding data to support ESG-related claims is a definite red flag.

-A deeper dive in the AlphaSense tool yielded more than 158,000 documents related to ESG reporting.
+A deeper dive into the AlphaSense tool yielded more than 158,000 documents related to ESG reporting.
 Some examples:

 - Third-party ESG reports from Morgan Stanley and Deutsche Bank tracking ESG trends and growth